chancesmith/Beginners-Coding-Workshop/stage-4.md

 ![responsive design](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/e8f2a947810259.588a1ff409751.gif)
 [Presented on Behance for 2017 Design Trends](https://www.behance.net/gallery/47810259/2017-Design-Trends-Guide)

 Responsive design is presenting different layouts of a website in proportion to a device's screen size.
+This ability to adapt to different screen sizes is used with CSS Media Queries.

 ## Bootstrap Walkthrough
 http://getbootstrap.com